Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 > Note: You can also just run `gulp` without any arguments which will run all of the above targets.

+> Note: If you have issues running `gulp init` or any of the gulp tasks above, ensure that you've added `./node_modules/bin` to your path and that it is taking precedence over npm's global location.
+You can verify this by using the `which gulp` (or `where gulp.cmd` on Windows) from the project directory.
+The local `node_modules` path should be listed first.
+Windows users should also check `where tsc.exe` to ensure they are using the TypeScript compiler from the project directory instead of Visual Studio's global version.

 After you've run the tasks, you can now use the Visual Studio play button to launch the Ripple emulator.

 ## Running ##